 When It Is Expunged

 When a record has been expunged the order requires that the Office of the State Attorney, the arresting agency, and the Sheriff’s Office physically destroy their actual files.
-This means those records are physically destroyed.
 The order to destroy also includes digital information (such as computer records).
 Identifying information such as fingerprints or DNA is excluded from this destruction.

 When It Is Sealed